jtlapp/electron-affinity/README.md

 - window.apis.apiName.method() may be preferrable to window.apiName.method() because upon typing "window." into VSCode, all available window properties are shown, whereas upon typing "window.apis.", only available APIs are shown.
 - RelayedError is not an instance of Error, so don't extend it.
 - Must take care to bind before all usage, because not static.
+- Supports invoking APIs on ancestor classes of API class
 - // see https://github.com/Microsoft/TypeScript/wiki/Breaking-Changes#extending-built-ins-like-error-array-and-map-may-no-longer-work
   Object.setPrototypeOf(this, CustomError.prototype);